Practice Areas

 Take the first step—select your legal matter below and get matched with an experienced Arabic-speaking attorney within 24 hours.
 No fees, no obligation.

-Our Arab family law attorneys handle a wide range of cases for Iraqi, Syrian, Lebanese, and Palestinian clients.
+Our Arab family law attorneys handle a wide range of cases for Iraqi, Syrian, Lebanese, Palestinian & all Arab clients.

 Expert representation for Islamic divorce (talaq), mahr disputes, property division, and contested or uncontested divorce proceedings.